Kaiconure/spelly/README.md

 ![](./content/spelly_known.png)

-Spelly *only* looks at spells that are usable by your current main/sub job.
+Spelly "known" commands *only* look at spells that are usable by your current main/sub job.